-Dental anxiety affects many children and adults alike, and it’s nothing to be ashamed of.
+Dental anxiety affects many patients, and it’s nothing to be ashamed of.
 At Grafton Dental Care, we aim to help our patients have the most productive and positive experiences in our office possible.
 If you would like to learn more about our dental sedation services, please contact us.
 Dental sedation may be just the thing you need to have relaxed and enjoyable dental visits!Contact Us

 What does dental sedation feel like?